ossentoo/terraform-sql/readme.md

 where zzz and yyy are the values for the azure clientid, secret, tenantid and subscription.

 Also, run "terraform init" from within the **subscriptions** folder.

+To run this sample:
+- run the export commands to set the variables
+- cd into the subscriptions folder
+- run *terraform init*
+- run *terraform plan*
+- run *terraform apply -auto-approve*